Our office is closed over the Christmas period, from Dec 12th, to give our volunteers a well-earned break. We’ll reopen on Tuesday 20st January 2015.

 Walkers are reminded to be extra vigilant of fire weather conditions in coming months.
 Check the Fire Danger Rating before setting out on a hike, monitor changing weather conditions, and always have a back-up plan.
 Download the CFS smartphone app.

-Find which Fire Ban District your planned hike is in on our Google Map, by turning on the Fire Ban Districts checkbox layer.
+Find which Fire Ban District your planned hike is in on our Interactive Map, by turning on the Fire Ban Districts checkbox layer.

 Some short sections of the Heysen Trail remain open year round, principally those sections not on private land.
 These sections include public roads, Conservation Parks and Reserves (closed on days of Total Fire Ban), Forests (closed on days of Total Fire Ban) and vacant land.